CodHeK/transcriptor-frontend/README.md

 ### Note:

-- The project uses React Hooks which is in the newer versions on React, make sure you learn how hooks work in here, can refer the link [here](https://reactjs.org/docs/hooks-intro.html).
+- The project uses React Hooks which is in the newer versions on React, make sure you learn how hooks work, can refer to the link [here](https://reactjs.org/docs/hooks-intro.html).